Ratfink/kaylee/README.rst

 Kaylee
 ======

-Kaylee is a somewhat fancy speech recognizer that will run commands and perform other functions when a user speaks loosely preset sentences.
+Kaylee is a somewhat fancy speech recognizer that runs commands and performs other functions when a user speaks loosely preset sentences.
 It is based on `Blather <https://gitlab.com/jezra/blather>`__ by `Jezra <http://www.jezra.net/>`__, but adds a lot of features that go beyond the original purpose of Blather.